conda-forge/conda-forge.github.io/docs/_sources/orga/governance.rst.txt

 Code of Conduct
 ---------------

-conda-forge adheres to the
-`NumFOCUS Code of Conduct <https://www.numfocus.org/code-of-conduct>`_.
+Please refer to the `Code of Conduct section in our README <https://github.com/conda-forge/conda-forge.github.io#code-of-conduct>`__ for more information.

 Teams & Roles
 -------------